DamianLaczynski/archat-client/README.md

 ###

-<p align="start">Implementation of a web client for the ARchat server, which provides information exchange about the peers' connection</p>
+<p align="start">Implementation of a web client for the ARchat server, which provides information exchange about the peers' connection.</p>

+> [!IMPORTANT]
+> Project dependent on project [ARchat Server](https://github.com/originalmk/archat-server)

 ###